Dolvur/rock-paper-scissors-http/README.md

 To use this application you only have to send POST and GET requests to the following endpoints (if self-hosted use e.g. localhost:8000/\<endpoint\>):

 ## GET /api/games/{id}
-Return a game's current state
+Return a game's current state.
+Supply with a authorization key to see that player's move before the game is over.

+**Authorization**: {key}

 ## POST /api/games
 Creates a new game.
 Supply a playername in the request-body (if omitted the name will be "player1"):